Profane (religion): Profane progress

 Modernization and the Enlightenment project have led to a secularisation of culture over the past few centuries – an extension of the profanum at the (often explicit) expense of the sacred.
-The predominant 21st-century global worldview is as a result empirical, sensate, contractual, this-worldly – in short profane.
+The predominant 21st-century global worldview is as a result empirical, sensate, contractual, this-worldly – in short, profane.

 Carl Jung expressed the same thought more subjectively when he wrote that "I know – and here I am expressing what countless other people know – that the present time is the time of God's disappearance and death".

 Counter reaction

 The advance of the profane has led to several countermovements, attempting to limit the scope of the profanum.
-Modernism set out to bring myth and a sense of the sacred back into secular reality — Wallace Stevens speaking for much of the movement when he wrote that "if nothing was divine then all things were, the world itself".
+Modernism set out to bring myth and a sense of the sacred back into secular reality — Wallace Stevens was speaking for much of the movement when he wrote that "if nothing was divine then all things were, the world itself".

 Fundamentalism – Christian, Muslim, or other – set its face against the profanum with a return to sacred writ.

 Psychology too has set out to protect the boundaries of the individual self from profane intrusion, establishing ritual places for inward work in opposition to the postmodern loss of privacy.